 Clover Park Technical College seeks to provide access, as prescribed by law, to staff and students who need the assistance of service animals.
-The College is simultaneously mindful of the health and safety interests of its community, and as such has a no animal/pets on campus policy.
-In accordance with American with Disabilities Act (ADA) and Washington State Laws, service animals trained to support individuals with disabilities in the activities of daily living are permitted at college facilities.
+The College is simultaneously mindful of the health and safety interests of its community, and as such has a no animals/pets on campus policy.
+In accordance with American with Disabilities Act (ADA) and Washington State Laws, service animals are permitted on college facilities.
+"Service animal" means any dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+The work or tasks performed by the service animal must be directly related to the individual's disability.

 Responsibility of owners of service animals